 Not ready to go for the chop?
 Simply fake a fringe by pulling the front section of your hair over your forehead and tucking behind the ear.

 This sort of fringe was standard issue for any straight-haired school girls.
-Its triangular shape and the way it's brought forward from the centre of the scalp gives it weight, but only ask for this if you have enough hair to sacrifice from the main body.
+Its triangular shape and the way it's brought forward from the center of the scalp gives it weight, but only ask for this if you have enough hair to sacrifice from the main body.

-Afro-textured coils look great pulled down over the forehead in a loose fringe and can give hair extra height.
+Textured coils look great pulled down over the forehead in a loose fringe and can give hair extra height.

 You know the way hair goes after you've done a little light exercise?
 A little ruffled and a little sticky but in a totally good way.
 Well, invest in a texture spray and you needn't wear the Lycra just to achieve it.